Steven A. Berman

 Slip and Fall / Motor Vehicle:

-• $4.55 million settlement for motorcycle crash causing severe TBI and requiring emergency life-saving brain surgery.
-Our client a 55-year-old man self-employed in trucking was caused to crash his motorcycle due to unsafe road paving (resurfacing) work performed on a busy road in Chicago.
+• $4.55 million settlement for motorcycle crash causing severe TBI and requiring emergency life saving brain surgery.
+Our client a 55 year old man self-employed in trucking was caused to crash his motorcycle due to unsafe road paving (resurfacing) work performed on a busy road in Chicago.

 • $2.55 million settlement for a man working as a “flagman” when a large truck rolled over his lower leg causing the leg to be amputated.